-New York's Court of Appeals will hear a case in which a law firm is accused of foisting an "unconscionable" contingent fee arrangement on a client months before the settlement of her case.
+New York's Court of Appeals will hear a case in which a firm is accused of foisting an "unconscionable" contingent fee arrangement on a client months before settlement of her case.
 Alice Lawrence seeks recission of a January 2005 agreement to pay Graubard Miller 40 percent of a $105 million settlement reached in May 2005.
 She argued that the contingent fee was "an unconscionable and excessive amount as a matter of law" because the firm sought the arrangement near the litigation's end, not at its start.